 7.2.4.
 Vehicle identification

-On vehicles equipped with a liquefied hydrogen storage system, labels as specified in Annex 6 shall be installed.
+On vehicles equipped with an LHSS liquefied hydrogen storage system, labels as specified in Annex 6 shall be installed.

 These labels shall be placed on the front of the vehicle and on the left side as well as on the right side of the vehicle; for the side in vicinity of a front door, if available.
 If there is no front door available, the label must be placed on the first third of the vehicle length.